 Personal information is collected directly from you when you become an alumnus/a, for example when you return the information from a direct mail campaign, enquire about an event we are hosting, when you participate in an event, volunteer or make a donation to the University.
 The information we collect may be in person, over the phone, online or on paper.

 The typical information we collect from you will include your name, both postal and email address, phone number, date of birth and bank details if you are choosing to support the University with a financial donation.
-Very occasionally we may need to collect information that the Data Protection Act considers to be of a ‘sensitive’.
+Very occasionally we may need to collect information that the Data Protection Act considers to be ‘sensitive’.
 In such instances we would be very clear with you that we wish to collect this information, our reason for collecting such information, and we would only do so after receiving specific consent or permission from you.

 As a University we are required to provide information to external contractors working on behalf of the Higher Education sector.
 For example the Educational Survey Agency (HESA), who may want to make contact with you from time to time.
 Any of the information that we provide to them will be treated confidentially and with sensitivity as part of the Destinations of Leavers from Higher Education report (DLHE) or the Graduate Outcomes Survey.